Need proper packing materials?

 Be it when camping, hiking, rock climbing, fishing or just going to the beach, you probably have all sorts of stuff that you take with you to make your adventures or holidays out in the open more comfortable, enjoyable or hassle-free.
 And if you want these items to serve you well for years to come, you need to prepare them properly for storage when not in use.

 Although made from durable types of fabric that can often withstand pressure and extreme temperatures, this doesn’t mean that you should stow away beach umbrellas, hammocks and tents in a rush.
-Always pack them, when completely dry, to prevent mold from damaging your textile or PVC camping gear or items you use on the beach.
+Always pack them, when completely dry, to prevent mould from damaging your textile or PVC camping gear or items you use on the beach.
 Fold flat by avoiding the formation of air pockets and creases, where condensation can set in during periods of fluctuating temperatures.
 It’s best if you use waterproof packaging material to wrap your summer fabric essentials before storing them in a dry and rodent-free place.

 Winterising your camping stove and other cooking gear involve very much the same steps as if you’re packing a portable barbeque.

 This way, you’ll always enjoy hearty meals year after year, far from home on your new adventures.
 And your cooking gear will never fail you and put you to the test if you can survive for days on snicker bars, Bear Grylls-style.